JM1/ovs-nuevomatchup-reproducer/README.md

   rules (using 1 or 2 iSets)?
 Or is it better to use NeuvoMatch with TupleMerge (for remainder) using 4 iSets?
   Would it be better to use CutSplit or NeuroCuts or TupleMerge without NuevoMatch for less than 100K flows?

+  ***Answer:*** We believe that TupleMerge is the best strategy for the reminder as it supports incremental updates.
+In [Rashelbach et al. (2022)] we limit the number of iSets to be at most 2.
+We find that a total coverage below 45% does not prove better than the baseline.

 * What training time and target rate for the prediction error was used when creating figure 14 in [Rashelbach et al. (2020)] (p.
 552)?

+  ***Answer:*** Max RQRMI error 128.
+We require minimum 45% iSet coverage.
+See "NuevoMatchUP configuration" in Sec 7.1 in [Rashelbach et al. (2022)] paper.

 * Figure 8 in [Rashelbach et al. (2020)] (p.
 550) shows a throughput speedup for NuevoMatch (NM) compared to TupleMerge (TM) and others when using 2 cores and the ClassBench rulesets.
 NM has a thr. speedup of 1.2x over TM.